weeinn2025/Capstone-FinGPT/README.md

 Capstone‑FinGPT
 ===============

-A lightweight Flask web app to ingest financial statements, preview and clean them, generate a concise AI-powered analysis + charts, and download a PDF report.
+A lightweight Flask web app to ingest financial statements, preview and clean them, generate a concise AI-powered analysis + charts, and download a PDF or Excel report.

 🚀 Live demo